A web browser doesn’t just download a web page; it also has to show

 def scrolldown(e)

-line and start a new one when it sees a newline character.
-Increment
+current line and start a new one when it sees a newline character.

-you’ll now be able to make them out.
+the West; now you’ll be able to make them out.

-Mouse wheel: Add support for scrolling up when you hit the
+2-2 Mouse wheel.
+Add support for scrolling up when you hit

 event.delta